geoscixyz/em/content/geophysical_surveys/airborne_fdem/systems.rst

 Corrections
 ***********

-The service provider usually carry out corrections after the raw data are downloaded from the instruments.
+The service providers usually carry out corrections after the raw data are downloaded from the instruments.
 Those can include: base level correction, internal q-coil calibration, lag correction, moving window median and Hanning filter, and leveling for the final EM channels.
 The laser altitude data may